nicolefabian/Bakery-Shop-Website/README.md

 # Bakery-Shop-Website

 An ASP.NET Core MVC web application developed as a Full Stack Web Development assignment using ASP.Net 6, Entity Framework, and SQL Server to perform CRUD operations.
+This web application is divided into different views:
+1. Administration - manage users, roles, members, categories, and products by performing CRUD operations.
+Additionally, they can view order reports.
+2. Staff - granted similar basic access level with additional functionalities to manage members, products, and categories.
+However, these are limited to only adding and editing.
+3. Customer
+      a.
+Visitor (unregistered) - browse the homepage, about us, and privacy pages to view information about the website.
+Additionally, they can view and search the product catalogue and each product’s details however, they do not have the ability to place orders and view membership details
+  b.
+Member (registered) - customers who have successfully registered an account.
+By becoming a member, they gain additional privileges such as discount benefits compared to visitors.
+Registered members can access a wide range of features and functionalities including similar access level with the homepage, about us, and privacy page for website information.
+Search, browse, and view product details is also available.
+Additionally, as a member, they can purchase products by using the add to cart function and checkout with PayPal to complete transaction.
+They can also view their membership details.

+# Customer Side
 ## Homepage
 ![image](https://github.com/nicolefabian/Bakery-Shop-Website/assets/102332600/c73f2581-79e8-475f-89dc-4f4958256a50)